-The operations concentration has been developed in response to the growing demand for professionals who have the ability to support and lead efforts aimed at improving quality, service delivery, and productivity.
-The field of operations focuses on the factors that determine global competitive position in service and manufacturing enterprises.
-Examples of career areas for operations graduates include quality assurance, process improvement, project management, service delivery assessment, purchasing, supply chain management, planning and scheduling, and inventory management.
-Course work provides students with technical skills, theoretical background, and hands-on exposure to industry practices.
-An emphasis is placed on problem solving as well as developing written and oral communication skills.
+The operations management major was developed in response to the growing demand for professionals who have the ability to lead and support efforts aimed at improving quality, service, delivery, and productivity.
+The field of operations management involves the factors that determine global competitiveness in both manufacturing and service industries, such as increasing customer satisfaction, increasing flexibility and reducing costs.
+Career areas for operations management graduates include hospital administration, purchasing and supply management, inventory management, process improvement, production planning, quality assurance and control, and logistics.
+Course work emphasizes the management of processes and provides students with technical and people skills, theoretical background, problem solving ability, communication skills, and hands-on exposure to industry practices.